Ed.D. Programs Near You

 - May be expensive in terms of both program cost and lost income due to reducing work hours

 - Balancing family/work commitments can be challenging

-When it comes to the future of Ed.D. programs, the underlying question is whether or not Ph.Ds will become the terminal degree of choice in the education field.
-Ed.D. programs might not pack the same punch as Ph.Ds in terms of perceived prestige, but they continue to serve an important role in terminal degree studies.
 The practical application of the Ed.D. is the hallmark of the program.
-Whereas Ph.D. programs have a strong theoretical research component, champions of the Ed.D. degree stress the importance of real-life function and application.
+Whereas Ph.D. programs have a strong theoretical research component, Ed.D. programs stress the importance of real-life function and application.
 If the practical takes precedence over the philosophical, choosing an Ed.D. is a no-brainer.